 Because routes are adjusted in real time by your guide, the focus stays on active wildlife zones rather than fixed loops

-Many travelers ask about the Big Five on a half day Nairobi National Park tour.
+Many travelers ask about the Big 5 on a half day Nairobi National Park tour.
 Here’s the realistic picture:

 - Very likely: